NESCent/feed-ontology-closure/README.md

 If your ontology is large you may need to increase the memory allocated to the tool.
 You can do this by passing the `-mem` argument, with the desired number in megabytes: `./feed-ontology-closure -mem 2048 input_file.owl output_file.owl`

 ##Building
 Building requires the Scala build tool, [sbt](http://www.scala-sbt.org).
 If you are running Mac OS X and use [Homebrew](http://brew.sh), then you can get sbt via `brew install sbt`.
+You don't need to separately install Scala—just sbt.

 To package the software for download, run `sbt universal:packageZipTarball`.
 You can compile and run the code directly within sbt like so: